Faculty/Resident Development Initiatives Grant (FRDIG)

 What projects are excluded?

 The FRDIG does not fund projects that focus on developing curriculum content or improving clinical practice.
+For example, proposals for creating specific topics to be included in Undergraduate Medical Education (UGME) courses would not be funded.
+Nor would proposals for improving physicians’ skills in using ultrasounds for diagnosis.

 Are there any budget restrictions?